obodriagovatvonagedotcom/nexmo-developer/_documentation/voice/voice-api/ncco-reference.md

 The `talk` action sends synthesized speech to a Conversation.

 The text provided in the talk action can either be plain, or formatted using [SSML](/voice/voice-api/guides/customizing-tts).
-SSML tags provide further instructions to the text-to-speech synthesiser which allow you to set pitch, pronunciation and to combine together text in multiple languages.
+SSML tags provide further instructions to the text-to-speech synthesizer which allow you to set pitch, pronunciation and to combine together text in multiple languages.
 SSML tags are XML-based and sent inline in the JSON string.

 By default, the talk action is synchronous.
 However, if you set *bargeIn* to *true* you must set an *input* action later in the NCCO stack.
 The following NCCO examples shows how to send a synthesized speech message to a Conversation or Call: